abiosoft/caddy-exec/README.md

           "directory": "/home/user/site/public",
           // [optional] if the command should run on the foreground.
 Default is false.
           "foreground": true,
+          // [optional] if the middleware should respond directly or pass the request on to the next handler in the route.
+Default is false.
+          "pass_thru": true,
           // [optional] timeout to terminate the command's process.
 Default is 10s.
           "timeout": "5s",
           // [optional] log output module config for standard output.
 Default is `stderr` module.